Does Your Website Run On WordPress? How To Tell

 You can try the Detector yourself by visiting this link:

-If you use a web browser like Firefox or Google Chrome and would like to be able to instantly tell if the sites that you are visiting are powered by WordPress, then Wappalyzer is a great extension for your browser.
+If you browse the net using either the Firefox or Chrome web browsers and want to be able to know if the sites that you are visiting are powered by WordPress, then Wappalyzer is a very useful add-on to install on your web browser.

-Wappalyzer helps you identify what software is installed on the sites you are visiting.
+Wappalyzer helps you identify what type of software is installed in the sites you are visiting.

 According to their website …